Radvylf/risky/README.md

 # Risky

-Risky is a programming language designed as a proof-of-concept by Redwolf Programs.
+Risky is a programming language designed as a proof-of-concept.
 Risky features a (to my knowledge) original form of what could loosely be called tacit programming.

 Risky's operators are overloaded both by type, and arity.
 It uses a 4-bit code page, so only 16 operators are available.